-We will regularly review operating companies' standard terms and conditions of purchase, and standard long-term supply agreements across the Group.
+We regularly review operating companies' standard terms and conditions of purchase, and standard long term supply agreements across the Group.
 The terms and agreements must include requirements concerning ethical operations, including provisions addressing a supplier's obligation to comply with the UK Modern Slavery Act or similar local legal obligations.
 We will conduct annual audits to ensure that we fulfil our obligations under the UK Modern Slavery Act.

-We will act in accordance with our CoBC, upholding a zero-tolerance approach to bribery and corruption.
-There were no incidents of bribery and corruption reported in 2023 (2022: nil).

-We will monitor and investigate all Whistleblowing reports as well as learning the lessons from such incidents in order to manage such reports to an acceptable level.
+We will act in accordance with our CoBC, upholding our zero-tolerance approach to bribery and corruption.
+We will monitor and investigate all whistleblowing reports as well as learning the lessons from such incidents in order to manage such reports to an acceptable level.
+Additionally, we are rolling out more detailed training across the Group on undertaking best practice whistleblowing investigations.

-We conduct our dealings with tax authorities with honesty, integrity, respect, and fairness and in a spirit of co-operative compliance.
+We will continue to conduct our dealings with tax authorities with honesty, integrity, respect and fairness and in a spirit of co-operative compliance.